Josseyo/Salon/README.md

 The user will be notified if the email has already been subscribed.<br><br>

-In the newsletter there will be an unsubscribe link in case the user change their mind.
+In the newsletter, there will be an unsubscribe link in case the user changes their mind.

 ### Custom Error Pages
 ![404 Page](documentation/features/sitepages/404.png)